Couleur: Ribbon

 The ribbon (so called Band) is worn over the right shoulder to the left hip.
 Both ends are held together by a button, often fashioned from metal or porcelain.
-These buttons are often engraved or enameled with a Zirkel and at times even specific coat of arms associated with the student society in question.
+These buttons are often engraved or enameled with a Zirkel (monogram or logo) and at times even specific coat of arms associated with the student society in question.
 A lot of societies distinguish two types of ribbons.
 One is used by the new members (so called Fux or Fuchs, after the German 'fox', or schacht in Flanders, a word borrowed from the military, where it meant 'new recruit'), the other one is used by the elder members (so called Bursche or, if with degree, Alter Herr; in Flanders elders members are ouderejaars).
 The ribbons of the elder members show the original or full colours of the society, where the ribbons of the new members often show a variation of them, such as displaying only two of the three main colours.
 In the Flemish tradition new members wear the full colours, but on the left shoulder, instead of the right.